loama/cordova-template-vue-webpack/README.md

 For live-reload i can't find easy way to do fixed version of this.
 But you can develop your app with this way:

 1. `cordova platform add ios browser` (browser needs for development in live-reload mode.)
-2. `cordova run ios -- --lr` (wait till app opens in your ios emulator or phone. it will close console output after publish, so live-reload will not work. don't close the app and go to next step.)
-3. `cordova run browser -- --lr` (you can use live-reload in your phone-emulator and browser at same time. you can edit your files in live-reload mode now.)

 ---